SPRIME01/Syntelligence/docs/context/product_vision_document.md

 ---

-Cognitive Workspace represents a fundamental evolution in knowledge work tools—moving beyond simple document creation to comprehensive cognitive support.
+Syntelligence represents a fundamental evolution in knowledge work tools—moving beyond simple document creation to comprehensive cognitive support.
 By transforming how people think, create, and collaborate with AI, the platform enables knowledge workers to achieve new levels of capability, quality, and impact.